ruuda/blog/posts/build-system-insights.md

    and I should get the same build artefacts that I got three years ago.
  * It should produce the artefact quickly.

+A note on taxonomy:
+in this post I often refer to [Bazel][bazel], the open-source version of Google’s Blaze.
+Before Bazel was published,
+ex Googlers at other companies created Blaze clones, resulting in [Pants][pants], [Buck][buck], and [Please][please].
+Most of the discussion about Bazel applies equally well to these other build systems.

 Caching and incremental builds
 ------------------------------